 The bale storage is the overall determining factor for many variances with the hay shed.
 This includes dimensions, location, stormwater requirements, council specifications and insurances.

 The type of bales can have an influence on the overall dimensions of the bale storage.
 Rectangular bales require less space compared to round bales & are easier to stack.
 Larger hay bales require a shed with wider bays for access compared to smaller hay bales.

 It is important to take into account the future & think about what will be suitable for 5 years time instead of just thinking about what is needed now.

 The Spanlift team is able to calculate & design the right shed to maximise bale storage to ensure getting the best value for your dollars.

-Have you thought about where exactly you want your hay shed located?
-When thinking about the location of your new shed, consider whether you’ll be able to access it in extreme weather conditions, whether the location will provide decent drainage and whether it will have access to all-weather roads.
+The dimensions of the hay shed can have an effect on where exactly you want your hay shed located.
+When thinking about the location of your new shed, consideration must also be given to whether you’ll be able to access it in extreme weather conditions, whether the location will provide decent drainage and whether it will have access to all-weather roads.
 Will livestock be nearby?
 And if so, how will you keep animals out?

 During construction there needs to be enough room around the site to be able to manoeuvre cranes and scissor lifts.
 As most prevailing weather conditions are from the south and west, Spanlift recommends fodder sheds with one open side face east to minimise the inclement weather the hay is exposed to.

 3. Loading and Unloading